AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 # Filters {#filters}

-Filters appear in **[!UICONTROL uicontrol Add]** report dialog at the bottom based on types of reports you have chosen.
+Filters appear in **[!UICONTROL Add]** report dialog at the bottom based on types of reports you have chosen.
 Some of the prominent filters are mentioned below.&nbsp;

 ** Manager **&nbsp;You can choose any one of the managers based on hierarchy.
 For some managers, there can be subordinate managers and multiple employees reporting to each subordinate manager.